-For these reasons, there wasn’t any exigency that required Trump to designate someone who isn’t a Senate-confirmed DOJ officer to perform the AG’s functions—no “special conditions” (Eaton) that warranted, let alone compelled, such a dramatic deviation from the historical norm.
+For these reasons, there wasn’t any exigency that required Trump to designate someone who isn’t a Senate-confirmed DOJ officer to replace Rosenstein to perform the AG’s functions—no “special conditions” (Eaton) that warranted, let alone compelled, such a dramatic deviation from the historical norm.

 OLC’s entire response to this argument of “no special conditions” is the following: “But the availability of potential alternatives does not disable Congress from providing the President with discretion to designate other persons under section 3345(a)(3) of the Vacancies Reform Act.
 Nothing in the text of the Constitution or historical practice suggests that the President may turn to an official who has not been confirmed by the Senate if, but only if, there is no appropriate Senate-confirmed official available.”

 As we’ve explained, and as OLC’s own discussion of Eaton demonstrates, that’s simply not so.
 The “historical practice” confirmed and sanctioned in Eaton consists almost entirely of cases in which the discharge of the duties of the office in question would have been “seriously hindered” but for the assignment of responsibility to someone other than an officer in the agency whom the Senate has confirmed.
 And more importantly, Eaton’s rationale suggests that such an exigency—some sort of “special conditions”—is a constitutional prerequisite to such an assignment.
 The Whitaker designation appears to flunk that test, because there wasn’t any exigency at all: Rod Rosenstein was constitutionally exercising the duties and functions of the Office of the Attorney General for the first day of the [UPDATE: 99 days between Sessions’s resignation and the day (February 14) that William Barr took office, and would have continued to do so for the next 98 had President Trump not inexplicably replaced him with Chief of Staff Whitaker].

 Will Baude suggests that “as a matter of text and structure,” it appears that a President can’t name an “Acting” Attorney General without Senate confirmation because “[o]n any given day, the office of Attorney General is a ‘principal’ office, so it should require a principal appointment, one with Senate confirmation, to occupy that office even for a day.”
 That conclusion may or may not be correct, but we aren’t convinced it follows naturally from the “text and structure” of the Appointments Clause itself–because it begs the question at hand, namely, whether the person temporarily performing the office’s functions “occupies” (or holds) that office.
 Think, for example, of a school district that requires the superintendent to approve of a principal’s hiring of all teachers, but that also permits a school principal unilaterally to hire persons to fill in for such teachers in the event of an unexpected “vacancy,” e.g., illness, vacation or removal.
 Of course we call such “transient” replacements “substitute teachers”–and we don’t usually think of them as occupying or holding a school “office” or position in the way we think of the “permanent” teachers–of holding the position of “teacher.”
 They’re simply filling in, and that’s why it’d be unremarkable for the school board to prescribe a different, somewhat less formal and less trustworthy manner of hiring them (i.e., without the approval of the superintendent) than it does for “permanent” teachers.